Sparviero-class patrol boat: Italy

 The design used the Boeing Jetfoil system, with one hydrofoil forward and two aft, which folded out of the water when cruising.
 The boat was propelled at high speeds by a Rolls-Royce Proteus gas turbine driving a water jet, while a diesel engine driving a retractable propeller powered the boat at low speeds.
 The hull and superstructure were constructed entirely of aluminium.
 As the design was intended for short-range, high speed operations, no sleeping accommodation was fitted.
 Armament consisted of two Otomat anti-ship missiles aft and a single Oto Melara 76 mm rapid-fire gun forward.

 It was planned in 1974–1975 to order four more Sparviero-class hydrofoils, to be supplemented by at least two larger s, but plans for a NATO-wide standardisation on the Pegasus class were abandoned.
 When orders were finally placed in 1977, they were for six more Sparvieros (giving seven in total) and no Pegasus-class boats.
 The new boats, built by Fincantieri at Muggiano, entered service from 1982 to 1984, and differed from the prototype in having a more advanced installation for the Otomat missiles (using the Teseo control system) and having water injection fitted to the gas turbines.

 The class proved to be underpowered, and it was hoped to re-engine them with more powerful (6394 bhp) Alison gas turbines, but these plans were later abandoned.
-All of the Italian boats have now been decommissioned.
+All of the Italian boats were decommissioned between 1991 and 1999.
+Only one of them remains, Grifone, which is preserved as a museum ship in Venice.